letientai299/google-foobar-2021/readme.md

 **OK, so there's some trick to get invited.
 But why did you do that?**

 I need a new game to play after finish work.
-And I'm already feel bored with Leetcode after solving 800+ problems there.
-Boredom brings memory back, and I was doing random `fdafs` search that time.
-So I recalled about Foobar and
+And I'm already feeling bored with Leetcode after solving 800+ problems there.
+Boredom brings the memory back, and I was doing some random search that time.
+So I recalled about Foobar and decide:
-decide: "Why not?"
+"Why not?"

 **Don't you have work to do?
 How could you spend so much time on this?**

 Don't worry, I still make sure my [day work](shopee.sg) is done, only doing this part-time at night and weekend.
-Honestly I don't have many hobby and already deactivate my Facebook account, so I have spare time to burn.
+Honestly, I don't have many hobbies and already deactivate my Facebook account, so I have spare time to burn.

 **Did you Google the solutions?**

-I search for 4.2 _after_ submit the solution, to see if there's any smarter solution.
-For level 5, we've talked about it in previous section.
+I search for 4.2 _after_ submitting the solution, to see if there's any smarter solution.
+For level 5, we've talked about it in the previous sections.

 **Did you got email from Google after Level 3?**

 Nope.

 It's so easy (right now) to game the system for an invitation, and the solution for almost all problems can be found on the Internet.
-So, I think there's already too resume submitted via Foobar, make the tool less useful for them.
-It's fortunately that they still keep the system around, so we can play for fun.
+So, I think there are already too many resumes submitted via Foobar, make Foobar less useful for Google as a hiring tool.
+It's fortunate that they still keep the system around, so we can play for fun.

-Personally, I don't expect the email or interview, just feel cool to accomplish something I couldn't have done 6 years ago. <!-- But interview me please! -->
+I don't expect the email or interview, just feel cool to accomplish something I couldn't have done 6 years ago. <!-- But interview me please! -->

 ## Final words

-Despite calling it's "wasted time", I definitely enjoy this adventure, thanks to anyone keeping Foobar maintained.
-I hope that this repo could become popular, so that Foobar team need to use new problems, so I can play again.
+Despite calling it’s “wasted time”, I enjoy this adventure, thanks to anyone keeping Foobar maintained.
+I hope that this repo could become popular so that the Foobar team needs to use new problems, so we can have another journey.

-If you enjoy reading this so-far, feel like to work with people like me, and your company is not hiring, then join us.
+If you enjoy reading this so-far, feel like working with people like me, and your company is not hiring, then join us.
 [We're always hiring!][shopee_jobs]

 <!-- ref -->